punith-kumar-pr/college-network-design/README.md

 ## Appendix

-For mono details refer the report in this repository
+For more details refer the report in this repository

 ---